 Unilateral or bilateral (unilateral in about 85% of patients), congenital, manifesting in childhood or adolescence (less frequently in early adulthood), potentially combined with other anomalies, branchiogenic malformation of the 1st gill duct.

-Branchiogenic malformations give rise to cysts and sinuus, which are drained externally through the skin at certain sites on the one hand, and internally into the pharynx on the other.
-On the skin they appear as red-brown, smooth-surfaced or verrucous papules or as inconspicuous indurations, but also as oozing, granulomatous inflammations (usually they then become clinically conspicuous).
+Branchiogenic malformations result in cysts and sinui that drain outward through the skin at certain sites on one side and internally into the pharynx on the other.
+On the skin, they appear as red-brown, smooth-surfaced or verrucous papules or as inconspicuous indurations, but also as weeping, granulomatous inflammations (usually they then become clinically conspicuous).

 ManifestationThis section has been translated automatically.